codeforboston/bostongreenmap/README.md

 If you're having issues, make sure you're using recent versions of Vagrant (we've tested with 1.5 and 1.6) and VirtualBox (~4.3).

+Be sure to compile the Javascript and SCSS:
+    grunt handlebars:compile
+    grunt compass:dev

 ### PostgreSQL/PostGIS setup

 The following steps outline basic steps to install and configure the databasse requirements on Mac OS or Ubuntu Linux.
 For installation under Windows, please see the [installer packages for PostgreSQL/](http://www.enterprisedb.com/products-services-training/pgdownload), it includes PostGIS.
 Configuration should be similar, however, it will most likely by via GUI tools.